CISecurity/ControlsAssessmentSpecification/control-1/control-1.3.rst

 Operations
 ----------
 #.
 Identify enterprise assets not discovered by the active discovery tools by comparing Input 1 and Input 3 (M2).
 #.
-Using the configuration information in Input 4, check the approved configurations from Input 5 to verify that the tools are capable of interfacing with the asset inventory to make automatic updates.
+Identify the configurations for active asset discovery tools that interface with :code:`GV1` by using :code:`GV3`
 #.
-Create a list of those tools that are compliant (M3)
+Using the configuration information in :code:`GV3`, check the approved configurations to verify that the tools are capable of interfacing with the asset inventory to make automatic updates.
 	#.
+Enumerate those tools that are compliant (M3)
-Create a list of those that are not compliant (M4).
+	#.
+Enumerate those that are not compliant (M4).

 Measures
 --------